 202.03 Filing Fee for At Least One Class of Goods or Services

-The amount of the trademark application filing fee varies depending whether the application is filed through TEAS or on paper.
-It is less expensive to file through TEAS.
-See notice at 70 Fed.
-Reg.
-2952 (Jan.
-19, 2005).
-The current fee schedule is available on the USPTO website at http://www.uspto.gov.
+The amount of the trademark application filing fee varies depending on whether the application is filed through TEAS or on paper.
+An applicant has four choices.
+The applicant can file:

 If an application does not include a filing fee for at least a single class, the USPTO will deny a filing date.
 In re Buckhead Marketing & Distribution, Inc., 71 USPQ2d 1620 (Dir USPTO 2004); In re Paulsen, 35 USPQ2d 1638 (Comm’r Pats.
 1995).
 If a filing date has been granted when the USPTO discovers that the applicant has not paid the filing fee for at least a single class, the filing date will be cancelled.
 See TMEP §204.01.